Round 10 Spring 2018

 This is the ninth set of grants allocated by the Thurcroft Big Local Partnership.
 All the projects support one of the three themes in the Thurcroft Big Local Plan- community pride, regeneration or children and young people.
 Tony Simmonds, local resident and a member of the grants panel said “though consisting of small amounts of money, these small grants help community groups and volunteers make a big difference to Thurcroft life”.
-73 plus these small grants have now been distributed in the village.

 These grants have been made possible through a Big Lottery Fund investment and managed by Local Trust supported by charitable company Rotherham Federation of Communities Ltd (RotherFed).
 More information available from Steve Ruffle on 01709 368515 or email firstname.lastname@example.org.